devWhyqueue/pml-bert/replibert/README.md

 |   ├── tests/               # Test suite
 │   ├── main.py              # Click CLI with commands like download or train
 │   ├── model.py             # BERT model architecture
+│   ├── baseline.py          # Baseline models for the datasets
 │   ├── training.py          # Training loop and evaluation code
-│   ├── visualize.py         # Data visualization tools (Word Clouds, sample outputs)
-├── scripts/                 # Directory for bash scripts to be executed on the cluster │   └── build_image.sh       # Build the SIF
+├── scripts/                 # Directory for bash scripts to be executed on the cluster │   ├── training/
-│   └── download.sh          # Download the datasets
-│   └── combine.sh           # Combine the datasets
+│   │   └── combine.sh       # Combine the datasets
-│   └── tokenize.sh          # Tokenize the combined dataset
+│   │   └── tokenize.sh      # Tokenize the combined dataset
+│   │   └── mlm.sh           # Prepare training data for MLM
+│   └── run.sh               # Run the replibert CLI (command and options must be specified) │   └── baseline.sh          # Run the baseline model
+│   └── build_image.sh       # Build the SIF
-├── data/                    # Directory for storing datasets (jigsaw_toxicity_pred)
-├── experiments/             # Directory for storing experiment logs and results │   ├── logs/                # Training logs
+├── data/                    # Jigsaw Dataset (for download with HF) and notebook for data exploration │   ├── plots/               # Data exploration plots ├── experiments/             # Directory for storing experiment logs and results │   ├── logs/                # Training logs
 │   └── checkpoints/         # Model checkpoints